COVID-19 Care Preparation and Pathways

 If they need any other support while in isolation there is a guide on where to get help.

 Consumers won’t be able to choose their own care pathway.
 The risk stratification process will determine the most appropriate model based on the information they provide.
+However, it is important to reiterate that that National Coronavirus Helpline and the COVID-19 symptom checker can link a consumer to care, if required – they are not just to confirm if a patient’s symptoms are consistent with COVID-19.

 Patients who do not have a regular GP will be referred to the Healthdirect Service Finder or encouraged to find a GP or local respiratory clinic which are specifically designed for COVID-19 positive patients.